SchildCode/MeteoDataXL/README.md

 # MeteoDataXL
-MeteoDataXL is a macro-enabled Microsoft Excel workbook to access and process hourly meteorological data.
-It can download historical observations from Met.no (Frost API, Norway only), NIBIO (AgroMetBase API, Norway only), and Netatmo (Weather API, worldwide).
+MeteoDataXL is a macro-enabled Microsoft Excel workbook for hourly meteorological observations.
+It can download historical observations directly from selected web services (Frost & AgroMetBase in Norway, and Netatmo's Weather API worldwide).
 Advanced quality-checking, gap-filling, and plotting.

 ### Features:
 - **Data sources**